HRINFOAPP/hrinfo.github.io/README.md

 ## Overview

-The **HR Info Website** is a comprehensive HR management platform that includes various modules to simplify HR operations, including Employee Management, Recruitment, Leave Management, Time and Attendance, Payroll, and more.
-The platform is designed to make HR processes more efficient and user-friendly.
+The **HR Info Application** is a comprehensive HR management platform that includes various modules to simplify HR operations, including Employee Management, Recruitment, Leave Management, Time and Attendance, Payroll, and more.
+The application is designed to make HR processes more efficient and user-friendly, providing easy access and management of HR-related tasks and data directly from your desktop or mobile device.

 ---